denten-books/plain-text/0-intro.md

 ## Simulated Text: an Introduction

-This book is, in some sense, about the strange entanglement between humans, texts, and machines.
-It examines key literary theoretical ideas alongside the intellectual history of software engineering which frames contemporary reading, writing, and interpretation practices.
-It is a deeply materialist work, arguing that even our most ingrained intuitions about texts are profoundly alienated from the contexts of their production.
+This book is about the strange entanglement between humans, texts, and machines.
+It examines key literary theoretical ideas alongside the intellectual history of software engineering that frame contemporary reading, writing, and interpretation practices.
+It is a deeply materialist work, in which I argue that even our most ingrained intuitions about texts are profoundly alienated from the contexts of their production.
 A new kind of poetics is therefore necessary to preserve the free play of ideas implicit in the method of humanistic inquiry.
 Often, the work of literary theory defines